ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 {:important: .important}
 {:preview: .preview}

-# Managing ip whitelisting
+# Managing a ip whitelist policy
 {: #manage-ip-whitelisting}

 After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage ip whitelist policies by using the service API.
 {: shortdesc}

-## Managing ip whitelisting settings
+## Managing ip whitelist settings
 {: #manage-ip-whitelisting-instance-policy}

 Ip whitelisting for {{site.data.keyword.keymanagementserviceshort}} service instances is an extra policy that you can use to restrict access to your {{site.data.keyword.keymanagementserviceshort}} service instance through public and private endpoints.
 When you enable this policy at the instance level, {{site.data.keyword.keymanagementserviceshort}} only permits access to the resources in your {{site.data.keyword.keymanagementserviceshort}} instance from trusted ip addresses.

-Setting and retrieving a ip white policy is only supported through the application programming interface (API).
+Setting and retrieving an ip white policy is only supported through the application programming interface (API).
 IP Whitelist policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.
 To find out more about